-To establish the taxes in Andorra vs. Spain in terms of capital income, we will include in this classification, in general, all income derived from movable capital, either yields (dividends, royalties and intangible rights, interests, etc.) or capital gains (purchase and sale of shares, funds, bonds, etc.).
-They are computed through compensation within the same financial year, capital gains and losses and work income.
+To establish the taxes in Andorra vs. Spain in terms of capital income, we will include in this classification, in general, all income derived from movable capital, either returns (dividends, royalties and intangible rights, interest, etc.) or capital gains (purchase-sale of shares, funds, bonds, etc.).
+They are computed by offsetting capital gains and losses and capital gains within the same year.

 An important point to note is that in Spain the capital gain generated by the sale of real estate is considered capital gain (or loss), and therefore taxed in personal income tax for this savings base.
-In Andorra, however these capital gains are taxed by another tax that we will see later.
+In Andorra, however these capital gains are taxed by another tax that we will see later, called ITPI.

-It is also a tax progressive, but much more lax since in general capital income tends to have already been taxed before to receive said income as natural persons (for example a corporation tax of 25%).
+It is also a tax progressive, but much more lax since in general capital income tends to have already been taxed before to receive such income as individuals (for example, a corporate tax of 25%).
 Here you can see more information for the Spanish case.
-In any case, the table looks like this for the year 2022 after the government tax increase:
+In any case, the table looks like this for the year 2023 after the increase in government taxes:

 |Savings income tranche